Vercix/godot-grand-strategy-map/README.md

 You can open the project in the Godot editor and just press play.
 Hover over the different states of Denmark and Germany and you should see a unique id in the label below.

-<b>Note that a limitation right now is that the image given can only be 128x64.
+<b>Note that a limitation right now is that the image dimension is hardcoded.
 You can easily change that by editing the project.
 See comment on line 147 of Root.gd</b>

 <h2>References</h2>